last authored:

 last reviewed:

-Increasing prevalence in North America appears due to immigration, although t also high prevalence (4%) in Northern Canada.
+Increasing prevalence in North America appears due to immigration, although also high prevalence (4%) in Northern Canada.

 HBV is a DNA virus which replicates in hepatocytes.
 Following attachment and uncoating, DNA is trascribed into mRNA, used to make viral proteins.